johntyc10/wordle-solver/README.md

 The wordle answers and allowed guesses are from https://gist.github.com/cfreshman/a03ef2cba789d8cf00c08f767e0fad7b and https://gist.github.com/cfreshman/8b92bc418b43096094cf5d1b0eea8f84 respectively.

-Please do not hesitate to inform me if there is a more accurate word list(s).
+Please do not hesitate to inform me if there are more accurate word lists.

 ## The Algorithm